Pope prays for end to pandemic, world conflicts in Christmas address | DW | 24.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Pope Francis has used his Christmas Day address to call for free healthcare and vaccines for the poor.
-He also urged peace dialogues to resolve conflicts in Ukraine, Syria, Yemen and Ethiopia.
+He also urged peace dialogues to resolve conflicts in countries including Ukraine, Syria, Afghanistan, and Ethiopia.

 Pope Francis on Saturday prayed for an end to the coronavirus pandemic, and called on countries to provide health care and vaccines for all,

-Speaking from the central balcony of Rome's St. Peter's Basilica during a Christmas mass, Francis also warned of the pandemic tendency to withdraw and isolate, and called for dialogue instead to try to resolve the world conflicts, including those in Ukraine, Syria, Yemen and Ethiopia.
+Speaking from the central balcony of Rome's St. Peter's Basilica during a Christmas mass, Francis also warned of the pandemic tendency to withdraw and isolate, and called for dialogue instead to try to resolve the world conflicts.

+The pope listed conflicts, tensions or crises in Syria, Yemen, Israel, The Palestinian Territories, Afghanistan, Myanmar, Ukraine, Sudan, South Sudan and elsewhere.

-"We have become so used to them (conflicts) that immense tragedies are now being passed over in silence; we risk not hearing the cry of pain and distress of so many of our brothers and sisters,'' he said
+"We continue to witness a great number of conflicts, crises and disagreements," he said.
+"We have become so used to them (conflicts) that immense tragedies are now being passed over in silence; we risk not hearing the cry of pain and distress of so many of our brothers and sisters,'' he added.

+Francis asked God to "prevent fresh outbreaks of a long-festering conflict" in Ukraine, which has accused Russia of massing tens of thousands of troops in preparation for a possible large-scale military offensive.

+He prayed in particular for those most affected by COVID-19, including women and children who have suffered increased abuse during lockdowns.

 The pope also urged his followers to value the "little things in life" and support the poor.
 He said people who are indifferent to the poor offend God, and urged all to "look beyond all the lights and decorations" of the Christmas season and remember those in need.